myshell-ai/AIlice/README.md

 - **Considering using a simple implementation of a vector database as a replacement for ChromaDB.** it introduces too many additional dependencies.

-- **Re-implement the researcher.** The current researcher was designed on the llama 13b model, and its performance is not satisfactory.
-We need a new design based on conversation history, multi-agent collaboration, and the ability to return results incrementally at different stages.
-The new design should seamlessly integrate with the coder-proxy to achieve a hybrid programming-investigation task.

 - **Develop Agents** with various functionalities based on the current framework.

 In addition to the tasks mentioned above, we should also start actively contemplating the possibility of **creating a smaller LLM that possesses lower knowledge content but higher reasoning abilities**.